 Test Site, With Staged Deployment

-Transformed security infrastructure, with local internet breakouts
+- Transformed security infrastructure, with local internet breakouts

-Securing and enabling of mobile workforce
+- Securing and enabling the mobile workforce

-Unification of security services
+- Unification of security services

-Simplified and reduced administration
+- Simplified and reduced administration

 About Zscaler Inc.

-As a Gartner magic quadrant leader for Secure Web Gateways, Zscaler moves your security stack to the cloud, providing fast, secure connections between users and applications – regardless of device, location, or network.
+As a Gartner magic quadrant leader for Secure Web Gateways, Zscaler moves your security stack to the cloud, providing fast, secure connections between users and applications, regardless of device, location, or network.

 With 100+ data centres globally, every user gets a fast, local connection no matter where they connect from.